-- # The host name or IP address and port to listen on with an optional TLS - # flag.
-If no port is specified, port 30343 will be used for plaintext - # connections and port 30344 will be used to TLS connections. - # The following forms are accepted: - # listen_address = hostname(tls) - # listen_address = hostname:port(tls) - # listen_address = IPv4_address(tls) - # listen_address = IPv4_address:port(tls) - # listen_address = [IPv6_address](tls) - # listen_address = [IPv6_address]:port(tls) - # - # The (tls) suffix should be omitted for plaintext connections. - # - # Multiple listen_address settings may be specified. - # The default is to listen on all addresses. - #listen_address = :30343 - #listen_address = :30344(tls) - # The file containing the ID of the running sudo_logsrvd process. #pid_file = /var/run/sudo/sudo_logsrvd.pid - # If set, enable the SO_KEEPALIVE socket option on the connected socket. #tcp_keepalive = true - # The amount of time, in seconds, the server will wait for the client to# respond.
+'''

+The host name or IP address and port to listen on with an optional TLS

+flag.
+If no port is specified, port 30343 will be used for plaintext

+connections and port 30344 will be used to TLS connections.

+The following forms are accepted:

+listen_address = hostname(tls)

+listen address = hostname:port(tls)

+listen address = IPv4 address(tls)

+listen address = IPv4 address:port(tls)

+listen address = [IPv6 address](tls)

+listen_address = [IPv6_address]:port(tls)

+The (tls) suffix should be omitted for plaintext connections.

+Multiple listen address settings may be specified.

+The default is to listen on all addresses.

+#listen address = :30343

+\#listen\address = :30344(tls)

+The file containing the ID of the running sudo logsrvd process.

+#pid_file = /var/run/sudo/sudo_logsrvd.pid

+Where to log server warnings: none, stderr, syslog, or a path name.

+#server_log = syslog

+If true, enable the SO KEEPALIVE socket option on client connections.

+Defaults to true.

+#tcp_keepalive = true

+The amount of time, in seconds, the server will wait for the client to

+respond.
 A value of 0 will disable the timeout.
-The default value is 30.#timeout = 30 - # If set, server certificate will be verified at server startup and # also connecting clients will perform server authentication by # verifying the server's certificate and identity. #tls_verify = true - # Whether to verify client certificates for TLS connections. # By default client certs are not checked. #tls_checkpeer = false - # Path to the certificate authority bundle file in PEM format. # Required if 'tls_verify' or 'tls_checkpeer' is set.
+The default value is 30.

+#timeout = 30

+If true, the server will validate its own certificate at startup.

+Defaults to true.

+#tls_verify = true

+If true, client certificates will be validated by the server;

+clients without a valid certificate will be unable to connect.

+By default, client certs are not checked.

+#tls checkpeer = false

+'''